 - Omar and Matt S. presented resonance and displaced vertex search results from 2015 run at ICHEP, 4-11 July 2018, Seoul, South Korea.
-Joined contribution from two presentations has been submitted for proceeding and is on arXiv:1812.02169[hep-ex] with author list of the PRD paper - A search for displaced dark photon decays did not rule out any territory but resulted in a reliable analysis procedure that will probe new, unexplored parameter space with future, higher luminosity runs.
+Joint contribution from two presentations has been submitted for conference proceedings and is on arXiv - A search for displaced dark photon decays did not rule out any territory but resulted in a reliable analysis procedure that will probe new, unexplored parameter space with future, higher luminosity runs.